tensorflow/gnn/tensorflow_gnn/docs/guide/overview.md

     saving TF-GNN models.
 (Most users of TF/Keras 2.13+ should be fine calling `tf.keras.Model.export()` without looking here.)

+  * The [Keras version config](keras_version.md) guide explains how to install and use Keras v2 with TF2.16 and above, which is required for TF-GNN.

 ## Colab Tutorials

 These Colab notebooks run complete examples of building and training a TF-GNN